-The above are all to be passed, in the same sitting, with a minimum of 50%.
-Students will then be ranked, alongside the NSC students, according to the sum of their marks for N4 Mathematics and Engineering Science, subject to a minimum combined score of 120.
+The above subjects must be passed with a minimum of 50% and all in the same sitting.
+Students will then be considered alongside the NSC students according to the sum of their marks for N4 Mathematics and Engineering Science.

-Applicants may present a cognate level 6 Diploma for entry into the BET program.
-Credit transfer will be considered dependent on the content thereof being presented.
+Applicants may present a cognate level 6 Diploma for entry into the BET program, Credit transfer will be considered dependent on the content thereof being presented.